Thumbsup generates HTML galleries for existing photos and videos.

 There is no need to re-invent the wheel when dealing with photo and video-processing.

-Thumbsup uses well known tools under the hood, like exiftool
+Thumbsup uses well known tools under the hood, like exiftool, graphicsmagick and ffmpeg.

 These tools each have more than 13 years of development and troubleshooting, and provide all the capabilities we need.